Semen Analysis (Spermiogram) 2025: process, cost, WHO values & effective tips

 • Primary or secondary infertility

-• Wash hands and genitals with water and mild soap only
+• Wash hands and penis with water and soap

-• Collect the entire ejaculate in the sterile container provided
+• Collect the entire ejaculate in a sterile container

 • Volume: ≥ 1.5 mL